dockur/windows/readme.md

   | `tiny10`  | Tiny 10                  | 3.6 GB   |

 > [!TIP]
-> To install ARM64 versions of Windows use [dockur/windows-arm](https://github.com/dockur/windows-arm/).
+> Installing ARM64 versions of Windows?
+Heads to [dockur/windows-arm](https://github.com/dockur/windows-arm/)!

 ### How do I select the Windows language?